Quantifying subspace entanglement with geometric measures: Methodology

 where $|\psi_{\text{prod}}\rangle$ denotes the \textit{fully} product state in $\sigma_1$ and $\rho^{T_i}$ denotes the partial transpose of $\rho$ with respect to the $i$-th local Hilbert space $\mathcal{H}_i$.

-In this section, we are proposing a parametrization strategy to directly characterize the set $\sigma_r$.
-With the help of parametrization, one can calculate the geometric measure $E_r$ by solving the unconstrained optimization.
+In the following, we will introduce a parametrization strategy to directly characterize the set $\sigma_r$ in the manifold optimization framework \cite{hu2020brief, absil2008optimization}.
+First, we can consider the set of \textit{unnormalized} states with tensor rank $r$, denoted by $\tilde{\sigma}_r$, for every $|\tilde{\varphi}_r\rangle \in \tilde{\sigma}_r$, it can be written as